romansg/php-pool/README.md

 	protected function perform($task) {
 		//
-		// Called for each task
+		// Called to perform each task
 		//
 	}
 }